Menu

 585/590 nm (mitochondria)

-* MitoView™ 633 also has visible red fluorescence in the Cy®3/rhodamine channel.
-It is not recommended for imaging with other visible red probes.
+*MitoView™ 633 also has red fluorescence in the Cy®3 channel and is not recommended for use with other red dyes.

 Viability/Cytotoxicity Assay Kit